 Living the Faith in the 21st Century

 This Wednesday evening class, led by Dr. Chad Quaintance, explores what it means to live as faithful Christians today.
 Participants grow through learning and conversation.
-Bring your dinner; coffee and water provided.
+This class is held via Zoom.

 If you are looking for a way to connect more deeply with others at Westminster, consider joining a small group.
 These groups gather to grow in faith and study to learn and live into God’s Word.
-To join a group, contact Carmel Tinnes.
+To join a group, contact Mahin Hamilton.